Soulsbane/todolistgen/README.md

 #Description
 Todolistgen is a [dlang](http://dlang.org/) program that scans source code for TODO style tags and generates a file listing of todo tasks.
-Todolistgen

 #Output Formats
 Todolistgen will generate a file in the form of todo.**format** where format is json, html etc. The following output formats are included: json, html, markdown, csv and stdout(the default).